brandonbloom/backtick/README.md

 [x__auto__990 x__auto__990 y__auto__991]
 ```

-You can create a templating macro with your own resolver with defquote:
+You can create a templating macro with a custom resolver by using `defquote`:

 ```clojure
 (defquote shout-quote (comp symbol clojure.string/upper-case))